Best Light Therapy Happy Lamps Reviews

 The newer-style LED phototherapy lamps don't usually tilt down.
 Many are flat and most tilt up.
 Some models offer the option of attaching to the wall.

-From reading reviews from users on Amazon, many people are getting positive results from this style of lamp and many of the models have drastically fewer negative reviews than the original light therapy lamp style made with bulbs.
+From reading reviews from users on Amazon, many people are getting positive results from this style of lamp.

 Here are a few examples.